 - Contacts for tax in the Netherlands

-If you have demonstrable ties to the Netherlands (for instance, you live or work in the Netherlands, or your family is based in the country), you are generally regarded as a resident taxpayer from day one.
-As a resident taxpayer, you are taxed on your assets worldwide.
+If you have demonstrable ties to the Netherlands (for instance, you live or work in the Netherlands, or your family is based in the country), you are a resident taxpayer from day one.
+As a resident taxpayer, the Dutch tax system taxes your assets worldwide.

 If you live abroad but receive income that is taxable in the Netherlands, you are generally a non-resident taxpayer.
 Non-residents can also apply to be treated as residents for tax purposes (in order to gain access to Dutch deductible items) and an additional category of partial non-resident taxpayers covers those eligible for the 30% ruling.
 Read more in our guide to rules for non-resident taxpayers.

 Each year you earn income in the Netherlands, you will typically be required to file a Dutch income tax return and pay taxes in the Netherlands.

 The Dutch tax system

-Different categories of income are treated differently for tax purposes on the tax return and subject to different Dutch tax rates.
+Different categories of income are treated differently for tax purposes on the tax return and subject to different tax rates within the Dutch tax system.
 There are three types of taxable income: